-The COVID-19 pandemic is pushing facilities across the country to the limit and more are becoming tight on resources.
+The COVID-19 pandemic pushed facilities across the country to the limit and more are still tight on resources.
 As a result, some healthcare workers in non-environmental service (EVS) roles may increasingly find themselves being asked to help clean and disinfect surfaces.

 Megan Henken, Medline’s director of EVS product management, offers the following advice for those now stepping into these roles, to help guide them in good practice.

 Cleaning, which refers to removing soil, is one step in the process, while disinfecting, which refers to the elimination of microbes, is another.
 While both are important, Henken says that many people confuse the two, and often overlook the fact that cleaning must often precede disinfection.

 “The instructions for use for most disinfectants state you have to remove gross soil before you can use them.
 That’s because if there’s soil on the surface and you’re applying the disinfectant, it reduces the efficacy of the disinfectant,” she said.

 Contact time refers to the amount of time a surface must remain visibly wet while a disinfectant is applied.
 It can range anywhere from 15 seconds to ten minutes depending on the product.
 According to Henken, healthcare workers need to play close attention to the contact time for the disinfectants they use, and ensure that they’re keeping surfaces wet for the entire duration.

 “If you fail to keep the surface wet for the entire contact time, you may accidentally not end up disinfecting the way you intended,” she said.

 Log reduction is a mathematic term that refers to the relative number of microbes eliminated by a disinfectant.
 A disinfectant with a three log reduction eliminates or inactivates 99.9% of microbes; one with a four log reduction eliminates 99.99% of microbes, one with a five log reduction eliminates 99.999%, and so on.